MrToph/cmichelio/src/pages/introducing-king-of-eos/introducing-king-of-eos.md

 1. If you are the king and someone else claims your throne, _you_ will get the price _he_ paid.
 Meaning you will **make a profit of** roughly **a third of what you paid** for the throne!
 (There's a small commission charge.)
 1. If you stay king for **7 consecutive days**, the kingdom will be forever yours and a new kingdom (round) will start!
 You will be immortalized as the ruler of this kingdom on the EOS blockchain and in the **Hall of Fame**. 😎

-> This means as long as anyone claims your throne in 7 days you will earn 130% of your EOS back.
+> This means as long as anyone claims your throne within 7 days you will earn 130% of your EOS back.
 The hard part is estimating human greed and knowing when to stop. 🤑

 # How to play?
 First, you need an **EOS Account**.
 If you don't have one already, you can [buy one here](https://www.zeos.co/) without any fees - thanks to CryptoLions.